jonmbake/discourse-user-bulk-action/README.md

 A simple ruby script for performing bulk actions (CREATE, UPDATE, ACTIVATE or INACTIVATE) on a list of [Discourse](https://github.com/discourse/discourse) users (defined in `users.yml`).

-*Note:* UPDATE currently only updates username and/or name.
-User Groups can also be specified (see example user.yml).
+*Note:* User Groups can also be specified (see example user.yml).
 Groups will only be added via the script-- never removed.

 ## To Use